 Things don’t really pick up until Bishop is rescued by a Native American lady.
-In this film the Native American’s still live above ground and seem to sympathise with the plight of the genetically engineered slave class.
+In this film, the Native American’s still live above ground and seem to sympathize with the plight of the genetically engineered slave class.

-Without giving to much away.
+Without giving too much away.
 Bishop upon learning the truth has a change of heart.

-If your looking for a pulpy science fiction movie.
+If you’re looking for a pulpy science fiction movie.
 This isn’t it.
 The popcorn is in another isle.

 What we have here is a solid morality tale that holds a mirror up to humanity in general and asks some really deep philosophical questions.

 By the time I had finished watching this film.
 I was happy that I managed to survive through the first hour.